hades-ts/hades/apps/docs/docs/bots/chaos/configuration.md

   "guilds": {
     "<guild id>": {
       "hour": "when to rollover",
-      "channel": "the channel to manage",
+      "channel": "the channel to manage"
     }
   }
 }